 We are greeted by Lighthouse keeper, Gerald Butler and his partner Maria, who show us around the accommodation and promise to give us a private tour of the lighthouse during our stay.
 The rooms and kitchens are good-sized with fantastic views of the sea and lighthouse.
 Fully furnished, utensils, dishwasher, towels, blankets etc., plus some books, jigsaws and board games but there is WiFi for those who do not want to escape from the world completely.

-After settling in, we pack a small picnic bag with beer, wine, cheese, crackers, Pringles and fancy plastic wine cups (our Ballymaloe trained chef has not arrived yet!) and head off to explore the surrounding area.
+After settling in, we pack a small picnic bag with beer, wine, cheese, crackers, and Pringles (our Ballymaloe trained chef has not arrived yet!) and head off to explore the surrounding area.
 We meander back down the bendy road a short distance to the nearby cliffs, wrapping up warm and settling down to watch the beautiful sunset.
 In the distance, and as the sun goes down, the beam from the lighthouse is visible and breath-taking.

 The following morning I wake up to spectacular views from my bedroom.
 The rest of the gang arrive and we get out and about to explore.
 Gerald stays true to his promise and comes back to give us a wonderful tour of the lighthouse – just before the fog rolls in.